ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The `thenCompose` method creates a new stage, that upon completion transforms the given `Function` to the result of the single previous stage.
+The `thenCompose` method creates a new stage, that upon completion also transforms the result of the single previous stage by the given `Function`.
 This method is similar to the `thenApply` method described above.
-The difference is that the result of the `Function` is a subclass of `CompletionStage`, which is useful when a functional transformation is a long operation that is reasonable to execute as a separate stage (possible asynchronously).
+The difference is that the result of the `Function` is a subclass of `CompletionStage`, which is useful when a transformation is a long operation that is reasonable to execute as a separate stage (possible asynchronously).

 ```
 CompletionStage<String> stage1 = supplyAsync(() -> sleepAndGet("sequential1"));

 CompletionStage<String> stage = stage1.thenCompose(
-       s -> {
-           CompletionStage<String> stage2 = supplyAsync(() -> sleepAndGet((s + " " + "sequential2").toUpperCase()));
+       s -> supplyAsync(() -> sleepAndGet((s + " " + "sequential2").toUpperCase())));
-           return stage2;
-       });

 assertEquals("SEQUENTIAL1 SEQUENTIAL2", stage.toCompletableFuture().get());
 ```

->You should use the `thenApply` method if you want to transform one `CompletionStage`s with a _fast_ function.
+>You should use the `thenApply` method if you want to transform a `CompletionStage` with a _fast_ function.

->You should use the `thenCompose` method if you want to transform one `CompletionStage`s with a _slow_ function.
+>You should use the `thenCompose` method if you want to transform a `CompletionStage` with a _slow_ function.

-The `applyToEither` method creates a new stage, that upon completion transforms the given `Function` to the result of this stage _or_ another stage (which completes first).
+The `applyToEither` method creates a new stage, that upon completion transforms the first result of the previous two stages by the given `Function`.

 ```